 About Inspections by Bob

-Bob Sisson started his company, Inspections by Bob, in 2003.
-His mission was to help home buyers and home owners be aware of the condition of their homes, to inform them about the importance of proper maintenance, and to make sure the home was a safe environment for their families.
+Bob Sisson started his Inspections by Bob in 2003 with a mission to help home buyers and home owners be aware of the condition of their homes, to inform them about the importance of proper maintenance, and to make sure the home was a safe environment for their families.
 In 2010, his wife Welmoed joined the company, and she received her Home Inspector license in 2011.
-This means that whenever you call us, you will be speaking with a licensed home inspector, not just an answering service.

 We are committed to uphold the basic principles of Independence, Thoroughness, and Qualification.